 We all have different approaches to life, therefore accept your own limitations, grieve in your own way and accept help when you need it.
 If it is a sudden death, or the first experience of the death of a loved one, the pain and hurt can be unbearable.
 Enduring a painful loss, getting through it, ultimately makes us stronger.
 Focus on getting through a day at a time.

 If you find that the lows are so pre-dominant that you feel depressed or suicidal then get urgent help from your doctor.
-Many of the lows soon become highs again and life moves onto a calmer pace.

 You may find relaxation tapes a help or meditation.
 Listen to some calming or uplifting music.
 A song that has always had happy memories or a calming influence.
 Read some poems or a favourite book to take you away from your problems for a while.
 Some people find the calm atmosphere of a church helps them to find peace.
 But whatever works for you, make time for yourself to work through the emotions you feel and get them under control.